Martenfur/FmodForFoxes/README.md

 So, after you've set everything up, it's time to bop some pops, as kids say these days.

-1. Find some sound file and import it into Content Pipeline.
+1. Find a sound file and import it into the Content Pipeline.
-2. Select sound file and set its Build Action to Copy.
+2. Select the sound file and set its Build Action to Copy.

 ![setup11](/pics/setup11.png)

-3. Include ChaiFoxes.FMODAudio namespace and paste the following code in your Initialize() method:
+3. Include the ChaiFoxes.FMODAudio namespace and paste the following code into your Initialize() method:
 ```
-AudioMgr.Init("Content/");
+AudioMgr.Init("Content");

 var sound = AudioMgr.LoadStreamedSound("test.mp3");
-var group = AudioMgr.CreateChannelGroup("group");
+var channel = sound.Play();
-AudioMgr.PlaySound(sound, group);
+channel.Looping = true;
 ```
 4. Compile and hope that you (and me) did everything right.